Mouthless-Stoat/ProjectSaveEdit/README.md

 A tool that give everyone (~~well almost everyone~~) ability to save edit Inscryption

 ## Insallation
 You don't need to install much for this tool just install the folder of this repository.
-Then just run main.py it should open the terminal and run the tool.
+Then just run main.exe it should open the terminal and run the tool.
 Go use the tool there a OLD_DATA.txt file that go with the program to help you

 ## Ussage